dr-matt-smith/karate-grading-prep-2022/01_WHITE10kyu_to_ORANGE9kyu.md

 ## KIHON (fundamentals) – all the following forwards and backwards and after turning

 **Yoi (Heiko Dachi)**
-- Ready (parallel stance) – with fists out in front of your belt
+- Ready (parallel stance) – with fists out in front of your belt - feet shoulder width apart - feet parrallel and facing forwards

 **Step forward / backwards into**
   - Gedan Barai in Zenkutsu Dachi with Kiai